 If a zone has an Importance-Multiplier of 0 (see Section 5.1.14.2.a.1) for its static pressure reset T&R control loop, low airflow alarms shall be suppressed for that zone.

 Airflow Sensor Calibration.
-If the fan serving the zone is off and airflow sensor reading is above the larger of 10% of the maximum airflow setpoint or 50 cfm for 30 minutes, generate a Level 3 alarm.
+If the fan serving the zone is off and airflow sensor reading is above the larger of 10% of the maximum airflow setpoint or [UNITS [24 L/s] [50 cfm]] for 30 minutes, generate a Level 3 alarm.

 Leaking Damper.
-If the damper position is 0%, and airflow sensor reading is above the larger of 10% of the cooling maximum airflow setpoint or 50 cfm for 10 minutes while the fan serving the damper is proven on, generate a Level 4 alarm.
+If the damper position is 0%, and airflow sensor reading is above the larger of 10% of the cooling maximum airflow setpoint or [UNITS [24 L/s] [50 cfm]] for 10 minutes while the fan serving the damper is proven on, generate a Level 4 alarm.

 The constant value thresholds for the airflow sensor calibration and leaking damper alarms are a function of the transducer and A/D converter used to measure airflow.
 The value used should be determined as the minimum accuracy of the transducer and A/D converter combination.